MatthiasSchinacher/MS_DRLND_Continuous_Control/README.md

 algorithm used.
 the script can load predefined NN- models from a files and only simulate the Reacher- environment without learning.
 For more details see also the project- report.

+### Amendment 2018-12-11 (Version 2)
+To run the simulation with 20 agents instead of 1, use following instead:

+    python ms_drlndcc_pr_20.py command-file.ini

+Note: the "Reacher_Linux" subdirectory needs to include the correct version of the environment, if one uses the "20 agents" script, the respective environment must be present.

 ## Parameters
 - global